Venezuelans in Florida hopeful for the future amid uncertainty in U.S. and their home country

 Outside the gelato shop on Tuesday, CBS News noticed a group still waving flags in celebration.
 Asked who they felt should lead Venezuela moving forward, there was just one answer:

 "It is unquestionable.
-It should be María [Corina Machado]," one man told CBS News.
+It should be María [Corina Machado]," said one man, before the others agreed.

 Elsewhere, 26-year-old Luis Rodriguez told CBS News that life in Venezuela was worthless, until now.

-"Today, it's, it's been a hope," Rodriguez said.
-"It's been a really — hope for all of us, for all Venezuelans.
+"Today, it's been a hope," Rodriguez said.
+"Hope for all of us, for all Venezuelans.
 We've been afraid for more than 25 years," he said.

 Many told CBS News the movement won't end until there is democracy in Venezuela once again.